 4.6 Special Meetings.
 Special meetings of the Board may be called by or at the request of the Chair or the Vice-Chair or at the request of any other four (4) members of the Board, and shall be held at a place reasonably accessible to all directors as shall be specified in the notice of special meeting.

 4.7 Notice to Directors.
-Notice of any regular meeting of the Board, together with a summary of the proposed agenda for the meeting, shall be given at least seven (7) days prior to the meeting by written notice delivered personally or sent by mail, electronic mail, or facsimile to each Director at his address as shown by the records of the Fellowship.
+Notice of any regular meeting of the Board, shall be given at least seven (7) days prior to the meeting.
 Notice of meetings of the Board may be given by publication in a Fellowship newsletter or other publication sent to each director entitled to vote at the meeting.
 Such notice shall be deemed to be delivered when sent.
 Notice of any special meeting of the Board, together with a brief indication of the business to come before the meeting, shall be given in the same manner at least twenty four hours before the meeting.
 Any director may waive notice of any meeting either before or after the meeting.
 The waiver of notice must be in a writing signed by the director and delivered to the Fellowship for insertion in the ________________’s record books.
 The attendance of a director at any meeting shall constitute a waiver of notice of such meeting, except where a director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
 The business to be transacted at the meeting need not be specified in the notice of waiver of notice of such meeting, unless specifically required by law or by these Bylaws.

 4.8 Quorum.
 One-third of the total number of Board members shall constitute a quorum for the transaction of business at any meeting of the Board; but if less than a quorum of the directors are present at any meeting, a majority of the directors present may adjourn the meeting from time to time without further notice.